 Steroid use is a common cause for gynecomastia that develops as an adult.
 Thankfully, there are effective treatments available to resolve gynecomastia for those who experience the condition after taking steroids.
 In addition, many patients can avoid the condition altogether by altering the substances they use.
 Here are some basics that you should know regarding steroids and gynecomastia.

 Simply stated, gynecomastia is the growth of enlarged breast tissue in males.
 It can be caused by several factors, including genetics, hormone imbalance, weight gain, or side effects from medications (including steroids).
 Gynecomastia can present in several ways, with the appearance caused by excess fat, excess glandular tissue, or a combination of both.
 It consists of both a changed physical appearance and sensation change, with some types of gynecomastia causing mild breast pain when touched.

 Many cases of gynecomastia are caused by a hormonal imbalance.
 Unfortunately, steroid use can trigger hormone imbalances and, subsequently, gynecomastia.
-In the case of certain anabolic steroids, such as Anadrol and Dianabol, the medication is converted into estrogen within the body.
+In the case of certain anabolic steroids, some medications are converted into estrogen within the body.
 This can trigger excess breast growth.